CVE-2026-5526 Overview

 Workarounds

-# Block external access to management interface
+# Example: block external access to the router management interface upstream

-iptables -A INPUT -p tcp --dport 80 -i wan0 -j DROP
+iptables -I FORWARD -d <ROUTER_IP> -p tcp --dport 80 -j DROP

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.